Yohannfra/Touche/README.md

 ```
 .
 ├── Archive      # some old versions of the project
-├── Documents   # pcb sources, fritzing schematics, and stl files
+├── Documents    # pcb sources, and stl files
-├── client      # source code of the client
-├── demo        # videos/demos of the system
-├── server      # source code of the server
+├── Code         # source code
-└── shared      # source code that is used in both client and server
+├── Instructable # step by step tutorial to diy
 ```
 Each directory has it's own README.md to explain this with more details.

 ## Roadmap

 - Move to rechargable 3.7v batteries
-- Get rid arduio nano and nrf24l01 make a single pcb containing everything
+- Get rid arduio nano and nrf24L01 make a single pcb containing everything
 - Support sabre

 # Licence